Roger L. Michel Jr - Founder & Executive Director

 Erin Simmons - Director of Administration

 Erin joined the IDA as director of administration in 2013.
-Through her role with the IDA, Erin has launched multiple projects in collaboration with The Universities of Oxford and Cambridge, Harvard and the National Trust, helping to raise the profile of digital techniques in archaeology and their potential in preserving cultural heritage.
+Through her role with the IDA, Erin has launched multiple projects that help to raise the profile of digital techniques in archaeology and their potential in preserving cultural heritage.
 She is also responsible for the IDA's events, marketing and social media.
 An archaeologist and anthropologist in her own right, Erin specializes in theories of knowledge transfer and coproduction.
 She is a graduate of both The University of Oxford and the London School of Economics and Political Science.

 Ben Altshuler - Field Director